louisnass/louisnass.github.io/index.md

 ## About me:

-My name is Louis Nass, I am a research assistant persuing my PhD in Applied Mathematics at Tulane University.
+My name is Louis Nass, I am a research assistant pursuing my PhD in Applied Mathematics at Tulane University.

 I am from Wisconsin and received my Bachelor's in Science at Marquette University (Ring out ahoya!)